 (a) Require hospitals and specialty services to be accountable for achieving successful transitions of care;

-(b) Ensure members are transitioned out of hospital settings into the most appropriate independent and integrated community settings.
-This includes transitional services and supports for children, adolescents, and adults with serious behavioral health conditions facing admission to or discharge from acute psychiatric care, residential treatment settings, and the State Hospital;
+(b) Ensure members are transitioned out of hospital settings into the most appropriate independent and integrated community settings and provided the supportive services needed to ensure successful transition.
+This includes transitional services and supports for children, adolescents, and adults with serious behavioral health conditions facing admission to or discharge from acute psychiatric care, residential treatment settings, skilled nursing or other long term care settings, and the State Hospital;

 (c) When a member's care is being transferred from one CCO to another or for OHP clients transferring from fee-for-service to a CCO, the CCO shall make every reasonable effort within the laws governing confidentiality to coordinate (including but not limited to ORS 414.679) transfer of the OHP client into the care of an CCO participating provider;

-(d) Implement systems to assure and monitor transitions in care so that members receive comprehensive transitional care and improve members’ experience of care and outcomes, particularly for transitions between hospitals and long-term care, and ensure providers and subcontractors receive information on the processes for members accessing care coordination;
+(d) Implement systems to assure and monitor transitions in care settings or between levels of care so that members receive comprehensive transitional care and improve members’ experience of care and outcomes, particularly for transitions between hospitals and long-term care, and ensure providers and subcontractors receive information on the processes for members accessing care coordination;

-(e) For members who are discharged to post hospital extended care by being admitted to skilled nursing facility (SNF), the CCO shall notify the appropriate Department office and begin appropriate discharge planning.
+(e) For members who are discharged to post hospital extended care by being admitted to skilled nursing facility (SNF), the CCO shall notify the appropriate Department office and coordinate appropriate discharge planning and ensure services are in place prior to discharge.
 The CCO shall pay for the full 20-day post-hospital extended care benefit when the full 20 days is required by the discharging provider, if the member was enrolled in the CCO during the hospitalization preceding the nursing facility placement:

 (A) CCOs shall notify the SNF and the member no later than two business days before discharge from post-hospital extended care (PHEC) that the post-hospital extended care will be paid for by the CCO;